 Each stage of Alzheimer’s disease comes with distinct complications, and the techniques to conquer those challenges and help older adults live the best life possible must be adjusted accordingly.
-In the later stages of Alzheimer’s disease, it is very common for the elder’s level of activity and involvement to decline; however, it is still crucially essential for caregivers to look for as many opportunities as possible to help the individual stay involved in enjoyable pastimes.
+In the later stages of Alzheimer’s disease, it is very common for the elder’s level of activity and involvement to decline; however, it is still crucially essential for caregivers to look for as many opportunities as possible for helping seniors with dementia remain active and involved in enjoyable pastimes.

-Absolute Companion Care’s Monkton, MD home care team is trained and competent in appropriate Alzheimer’s care for each stage of the disease.
+The caregiving team at Absolute Companion Care is trained and competent in appropriate Alzheimer’s care for each stage of the disease.
 We recommend the following engaging activities to try out with an elder loved one in late stage Alzheimer’s:

 - List the elder’s interests.
 A very good initial step is to put together a comprehensive list of what has piqued the elder’s interest earlier in her life: her favorite genre of music and songs, hobbies, and passions.
 Having as much of this information as possible in one place will assist in trying to find comparable activities that she might enjoy.
 For instance, if she raised and trained beagles, scheduling a therapy dog to visit or buying a stuffed dog that appears to be similar to one she had in younger years might bring her tremendous joy.